Home Blog Page 306

 open-mind

-The best way to maintain a healthy skepticism is to take things into consideration rather than believe in them.
+The best way to maintain a healthy scepticism is to take things into consideration rather than believe in them.
 Taking things into consideration is superior to belief, as it pertains to open-mindedness, exactly because everything is allowed to be possible.

 But just because (on a long enough timeline) everything is possible, doesn’t mean that everything is probable.
 That’s where probability comes in, and gives us something we can hang our hat on.